OGRECave/blender2ogre/ParticleSystem.md

 ## Troubleshooting
 Some tips for troubleshooting:
- - Don't apply the 90 degree rotation on the Y axis to the Dupli Object, that rotation is just to see the object well placed in Blender
+ - Don't apply the 90-degree rotation on the Y axis to the Dupli Object, that rotation is just to see the object well placed in Blender
  - Make sure that the origin of the Dupli Object is centered in the base
  - Apply any scale used on the Dupli and Base Objects
  - Check the logs for any errors or warnings (in Windows: Window > Toggle System Console)